AnnaBanana2577/leaguebot/README.md

 `npm install`

-Then rename .env.example to .env and plugin in the enviroment variables
+Then rename .env.example to .env and plug in the enviroment variables

 ### Usage